aquatix/ns-notifications/README.md

 # ns-notifications
-Get notified when your NS (Dutch Railways) train is delayed, or makes a quick transfer which normally you wouldn't catch possible
+Get notified when your NS (Dutch Railways) train is delayed, or makes a quick transfer which normally you wouldn't catch possible.
+Makes use of the [ns-api](https://github.com/aquatix/ns-api) library.

 ## Installation